What do you think about those success stories where one guy goes from “rags to riches”? I hate them.

 First, in the morning you have the highest level of energy.
 This is why you should start doing the most difficult tasks in the morning.
 Especially if you have some creative work to do.
 Second, if you want to be more productive, don’t open your email until you’ve finished your most important task.
 Why?

 Because emails usually mean more things in need of addressing.
-And you don’t want those to stay on your mind while you are trying to do something extraordinary.
+And you don’t want those to stay on your mind while you are trying to do something extraordinary in business.

 With over three million copies sold and a current listing on the New York Times Best Seller list and Fortune lists it in their “75 Smartest Business Books”, this is the “Bible” of persuasion.